-Shauna can't claim a deduction for the cost of laundering these clothes as they are conventional in nature.
+You can't claim a deduction for the cost of massage or other alternative therapies, these are private expenses.

 Meal and snack expenses

 You can't claim a deduction for the cost of food, drink or snacks you consume during your normal working hours, even if you receive a meal allowance.
 These are private expenses.